FriendlyUser/astro-tech-blog/src/pages/posts/tech/2023/Parsing_and_Manipulating_YAML_with_Deno's_YAML_Module.md

 ---
+description: In this article, we will explore how to utilize this module to work with YAML data in a Deno application
+imgSrc: /imgs/2023/248665811.png
+layout: '@/templates/BasePost.astro'
+pubDate: '2023-07-24T22:28:00.000Z'
+tags: []
 title: Parsing and Manipulating YAML with Deno's YAML Module
-pubDate: "2023-07-24T22:28:00.000Z"
-description: "In this article, we will explore how to utilize this module to work with YAML data in a Deno application"
-tags: []
-layout: "@/templates/BasePost.astro"
-imgSrc: /imgs/2023/186810635.png
 ---

 # Parsing and Manipulating YAML with Deno's YAML Module

 ## Introduction